Prehistoric Iberia: Chalcolithic

 The origin of the "Bell Beaker" artefact itself has been traced to the early 3rd millennium.
 The earliest examples of the "maritime" Bell Beaker design have been found at the Tagus estuary in Portugal, radiocarbon dated to c. the 28th century BC.
 The inspiration for the Maritime Bell Beaker is argued to have been the small and earlier Copoz beakers that have impressed decoration and which are found widely around the Tagus estuary in Portugal.
-Turek has recorded late Neolithic precursors in northern Africa, arguing the Maritime style emerged as a result of seaborne contacts between Iberia and Morocco in the first half of the third millennium BCE.
+Turek has recorded late Neolithic precursors in northern Africa, arguing the Maritime style emerged as a result of seaborne contacts between Iberia and Morocco in the first half of the third millennium BC.
 In only a few centuries of their maritime spread, by 2600 BC. they had reached the rich lower Rhine estuary and further upstream into Bohemia and beyond the Elbe where they merged with Corded Ware culture, as also in the French coast of Provence and upstream the Rhone into the Alps and Danube.

 Important Chalcolithic settlements in Iberia include Valencina de la Concepción, Marroquíes Bajos and Los Millares.

 A significant Chalcolithic archeological site in Portugal is the Castro of Vila Nova de São Pedro.
 Other settlements from this period include Pedra do Ouro and the Castro of Zambujal.
 Megaliths were created during this period, having started earlier, during the late 5th, and lasting until the early 2nd millennium BC.
 The Castelo Velho de Freixo de Numão, in Vila Nova de Foz Côa Municipality, was populated from about 3000 to 1300 BC.
 The Cerro do Castelo de Santa Justa, in Alcoutim, is dated to the 3rd millennium BC, between 2400 and 1900 BC.